Jugolo/d13/ReadMe.txt

 RELEASE CANDIDATE 0
 ------------------------------------------------------------------------------------------

+V011 	* buildings can now have a unique pending image, defined in modules.data
+		* Users now have a level, experience and trophies (no effect yet)
+		* Usernames are now unique (mixed lowercase, uppercase etc. registration disabled)
-V011 	* Hybrid harvest/storage buildings implemented
+		* Hybrid harvest/storage buildings implemented
 		* Unlimited resources that require no storage building implemented
 		* Fixed a minor security issue
 		* Replaced most text inputs with HTML input slider (Mobile First)